Efficient Tensor Decomposition with Boolean Factors: Boolean Matching Pursuit (BMP)

+We propose an efficient search procedure for atoms with Boolean factors.
+At iteration $ k $, we greedily search for a rank-1 tensor $ \mathcal{M}=\V{z}_n\otimes \V{u}_n\otimes \V{w}_n$ that corresponds to the steepest descent (also maximum inner product) direction in the atom set across all modes.

-The difficulty in solving \eqref{greedy_step_2} lies in the fact that the inner optimization problem over the atom set involves a combinatorially large number of atoms.
-A key contribution of this work is a novel procedure based on a MAXCUT like Boolean quadratic solver to tackle this problem efficiently.
+Our algorithm is ``greedy'' both across the modes and within each model of the unfolded tensor.
+A key algorithmic contribution of this work is a novel solution based on a MAXCUT like Boolean quadratic program to optimize the inner minimization problem efficiently.